-Myths to using plastic safety caps
+Myths regarding the use of plastic safety caps

 There are many myths relating to the use of plastic protective mushroom caps and safety strips used for covering reinforced steel starter bars.

 One such myth being that plastic mushroom caps and safety strips provide anti impalement protection for steel starter bars.

 During many investigations into this subject in the early days it became quite obvious that contrary to popular belief, the standard mushroom cap and latterly plastic protection strip were only a means of protection against cuts and abrasions and only suitable for being a visual aid.
 I found a report (link) from Western Australia where an individual from the same level falling onto steel starter bars had actually penetrated the bars through a positioned mushroom cap.
 This shocking incident motivated the investigation to carry out a short study where a 20kg bag of sand was dropped from 1m onto starter bars covered by standard plastic mushroom caps.
 What do you think the outcome was?
 Correct!
 The bag penetrated the bars!